JerryNixon/2025-luca-ama-app/README.md

 ## 🎯 Project Overview

-This application streamlines Q&A workflows during Microsoft all-hands, town halls, or team-wide events.
+This application helps with Q&A workflows during Microsoft all-hands, town halls, or team-wide events.
 Users can post questions, upvote others, and see what's being addressed live.
 Admins can mark questions as answered and export them to reports.

 ### Technology Stack